ON ANY OTHER SUNDAY

 But things are a little different now.
 The magic of NETFLIX has made its presence felt making my quiet weekends more ‘meaningful’.
 I now find myself seamlessly sitting for hours on my armchair savoring every movie and sitcom without commercials.
 This experience is satiating.
 However, my eyes feel heavy.
 Yet there isn’t a trace of sleep.
 The ‘tried and tested’ methods of putting myself to sleep are applied.
 But all in vain!
 I have got to sleep!
 It’s a Monday morning and I have that important presentation to make.
 It’s already an hour past since I have been trying to fall asleep!
 I give up!
 I switch off the lights and lay and within minutes I have passed out!

 I wake up feeling like an avalanche has hit me.
 And my eyes are swollen, itchy, and dry!
 I wait for my vision to restore, but that is far from happening.
-I wake myself by consuming half the required amount of breakfast, wash it down with a tall Americano, making my way to work!
+I wake myself by consuming half the required amount of breakfast, wash it down with a tall Americano, and make my way to work!

 My colleagues are concerned about my appearance today.
 The presentation is delivered with my eyes incessantly watering.
 They sign me up for an appointment with the optometrist.
 I quietly wait for my turn at the clinic.
 I find myself spiraling downward thinking of all the vision-related genetic disorders, affecting my very bright future!
 My mind took me to the extent of eye cancer.
 My thoughts are distracted by the secretary’s cry, and I am asked to go in.